-It sounds easy to say, and the graphic on the right seems to be simple.
-Although taking that to an ISO for its implementation made it more complex than what was expected in the initial need.
+It sounds easy to say, and the graph to the right appears to be simple.
+Although bringing that to an ISO for implementation made it more complex than what was expected in the initial need.
 The first effort called Core Cadastre Domain Model (CCDM), which was later called LADM, ended up becoming an ISO in 2012.

-And in case some think that an ISO might be unnecessary, we who read Cadastro 2014 in those first years know that a semantics regulation was necessary - and still remains a challenge.
-The first readings generated confusion from the headlines and terms, especially for those who are leguleyos of semantics and who prefer to question rather than contextualize by writing a glossary.
-As an example, the word “cadastre - cadastre” was not considered to translate because for contexts such as Holland, the Cadastre is the Registry; when they take it to the standard they call it "land administration" which then to Spanish sounds attractive as "land administration"; Given that this seems to be only the surface and not all of its relations, Aenor translates it as "Territorial Administration", which in many countries is a trite and vitiated term associated with institutional management.
-Other examples are the term "parcel" that for the Anglo-Saxons is immovable but that in the Spanish-speaking context is usually discriminatory of the rural and does not include the improvements as indicated by the civil codes.
+And in case some think that an ISO might be unnecessary, those of us who read Cadastre 2014 in those early years know that a semantic regulation was necessary -and still continues to be a challenge-.
+The first readings generated confusion from the headlines and terms, especially for those who are legal practitioners of semantics and who prefer to question rather than contextualize by writing a glossary.
+As an example, the word "cadastre - cadastre" was not considered to be translated because for contexts like Holland, the Cadastre is the Registry; when they bring it to the standard they call it "land administration" which then sounds attractive to Spanish as "land administration"; Before it seems that only the surface and not all its relationships, Aenor translates it as "Territory Administration", which in many countries is a trite and flawed term associated with institutional management.
+Other examples are the term "parcel" which for Anglo-Saxons is real estate but which in the Spanish-speaking context tends to be discriminatory to rural areas and does not include improvements as indicated by civil codes.

-Just that is what the ISO-19152 seeks, to standardize the semantics of the "domain".
-Although it suffers from a practical document that bases its philosophy and orients its implementation; considering that UML models are not easy to sell to decision makers who expect final results for the citizen.
+This is exactly what ISO-19152 seeks, to standardize the semantics of the "domain".
+Although it lacks a practical document that establishes its philosophy and guides its implementation; Given that UML models are not easy to sell to decision makers who expect final results for the citizen.

 Here it is convenient to clarify that correlation and difference between LADM and ISO-19152.